patrickswijgman/ridder/README.md

 Load assets asynchronously with `loadTexture`, `loadSprite`, `loadFont` and `loadSound`.

-You can even create your own textures with code using `loadRenderTexture`!
-See an example [here](https://stackblitz.com/edit/ridder-example-render-texture?file=src%2Fmain.ts).
+You can even create your own textures with code using `loadRenderTexture`.
+This can come in handy when you want to do more fancy things, like creating an outline around a sprite.

 #### Components